OursBlanc42/OursBlanc42/README.md

 ## 🐾 About Me

+- 🇫🇷 From the north of France, where great ideas, beers, and rain never stop flowing !
 - 🎨 Former industrial draftsman transitioning into development.
 - 🌟 Passionate about automation, simplifying workflows, and solving challenging problems.
 - 🐧 Linux enthusiast and advocate for open-source solutions.
+- 🚀 Currently seeking my first professional experience as a developer.

 ## Projects